 The Master’s in Health Administration (MHA) degree program prepares graduates for managerial positions in health systems, hospitals, clinics, and health insurance organizations.

-The Master’s of Public Health (MPH) with a concentration in Health Management and Policy prepares graduates for managerial positions in federal, state, or large local public health departments as well as leadership roles in health policy.
+The Master’s of Public Health (MPH) with a concentration in Population Health Policy and Management prepares graduates for managerial positions in federal, state, or large local public health departments as well as leadership roles in health policy.
 The Doctorate in Public Health (DrPH) with a concentration in Health Management and Policy gives students advanced management, policy, and data analysis skills to prepare them for more senior level management and policy positions in public health agencies.

 Undergraduate-level courses in population health introduce UK students to health care management, public health preparedness, and the U.S. health care structure and policy.